kaeny02/kaeny02/README.md

 - 👋 Hi, I’m @kaeny02
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning HTML, CSS, BOOTSTRAP ...
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking for collaborations with people to help me develop
 - 📫 How to reach me @kaeny.w

 <!---